cloudlinux/imunify360-documentation/docs/dashboard/README.md

 Enable <span class="notranslate">_Malware Database Scanner_</span> – a database antivirus: automated malware detection and clean-up of web applications.

 :::tip Note
 Requires MariaDB/MySQL DB management system version 5.5.
-Recommended version is 5.6+.
-Note, only WordPress databases are supported as for now.
+The recommended version is 5.6+.
+Note, only WordPress databases are supported as of now.
 :::